TheMastro-11/Tezos-Contracts/CrowdFunding/README.md

 ### CROWDFUNDING

 #### STATES
-There are only 2 states:

 * `funding` : during which only `endFunding()` cannot be called.

 * `airdrop` : the fundraising has ended successfully and only `endFunding()` can be called.

-* `refund` : the `floor` is not reached, all the refund-transaction have been already sent and from this moment on no further action can be executed.
+* `refund` : the `floor` is not reached, all the refund-transactions have been already sent and from this moment on no further action can be executed.

 #### DATA ITEM
-There are 8 essentials variables/constants:

 *  `startDate` : to pin the time when the fundraising started